 Detailed information about the OPEB Plan's fiduciary net position is available in the separately issued plan financial report.

 Payable to the OPEB Plan

-At June 30, 2019, MPACT did not have a payable for any outstanding amounts of contributions to the OPEB Plan.
+MPACT did not have a payable for any outstanding amounts of contributions to the OPEB Plan required for the year ended June 30, 2020.

 Note 6: Disclosures About Fair Value of Assets